RomainLITUD/UQnet-arxiv/README.md

 - Visit the DiTTlab demo page below to visualize how the model works:
 ### [Dittlab Online Demo (click)](http://mirrors-dev.citg.tudelft.nl:8082/uqnet-main.py/)
-- This is the official source code of the paper manuscript: **<UQnet: quantifying spatial uncertainty in trajectory prediction by a non-parametric and generalizable approach>**
+- This is the official source code of the paper manuscript: **<Unravelling uncertainty in trajectory prediction using a non-parametric approach>**

-- The manuscript is under review and preprinted on SSRN: [manuscript (click)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4241523)
+- The paper is available on Transportation Research Part C: Emerging Technologies : [website link (click)](https://www.sciencedirect.com/science/article/pii/S0968090X24001803)

 ## Quick start